NwlSmith/IntermGameDev-Midterm/README.md

 NEXT STEPS:

-- Stencils, if tattoo outside, bleed

-- reduce buffer distance? vary with distance mouse moves?
+- 1 more stencil

+- Is it easy enough to win/see the objective?

+- level transitions

 STRETCH GOALS:

-- Screenshot and next from buttons
+- Screenshot and next from BUTTONS

+- Intro sequence?

+- Dynamic music?

 - Shading options/different opacity? - stretch goal

-- Saving the tattoos you create in image

-- save tattoo on a texture?

 - Make robot hand?